bahorn/skp/README.md

 seperate from what the BIOS hook does.

 The runtime hook is probably what you should use in most cases however.
-You can force it to be always used by unseting `DIRECT_PATCHING` in `src/runtime/stage1-uefi-bootservices-hook/Makefile`.
+You can force it to be always used by unseting `DIRECT_PATCHING` in the envvar.

 This hook then runs the kSHELF loader and gets the module going.